Web3 Behavioral Analytics: How to Track and Analyze

 3. Collect Real-Time Feedback

 Collecting direct user insights on tokenomics and product usage helps boost marketing strategies.
 Web3 behavioral analytics provides verifiable, onchain feedback to help you understand and enhance decision-making.
-Using both quantitative insights from the Web3 Analytics tool and qualitative insights from community calls, AMAs, and Discord discussions further enrich the analysis.
+Using both quantitative insights from the Web3 Analytics tool and qualitative insights from community calls, AMAs, and Discord discussions further enriches the analysis.

 Example: A DAO can validate proposed tokenomics changes by running an onchain polling campaign and analyzing user interactions with this campaign.